 The LHWCA generally covers all types of injuries suffered by workers in these industries—even those determined to be caused solely by your own negligence—and provides financial relief for medical expenses, wage replacement, physical rehabilitation costs, disability benefits if necessary, and job protection during recovery periods regardless of fault or negligence.

 Contact a New Orleans Maritime Injury Lawyer For Your Case

 Both the Jones Act and LHWCA provide important protections for workers injured while performing their duties in maritime or dock-related industries.
 However, each law has its own set of requirements when it comes to eligibility for benefits.

 If you have been injured while working on a vessel, harbor, or dock, or as a result of other maritime-related work, consulting with an experienced personal injury lawyer can help you determine which law best applies to your situation so that you can get the compensation you deserve.
-Contact Bowen Painter Trial Lawyers to schedule a free consultation.
+Contact a New Orleans maritime injury attorney to schedule a free consultation.